iamkzntsv/self-supervised-learning-mri/README.md

 conda env create -f environment.yml conda run -n myGPUenv
 ```
-To run the project's code, specify the name of the model and the dataset you want to use:
+To run the project's code, specify the name of the model with preferred latent space size and the dataset you want to use:
 ```
-python main.py -n vqvae_32 -d brats
+python main.py -n vqvae_32 -d ixi_synth
 ```

 ## License